WeblateOrg/weblate/docs/contributing.rst

 Release checklist:

+1. Set final version by ``./scripts/prepare-release``.
-1. Make sure screenshots are up to date ``make -C docs update-screenshots``
+2. Make sure screenshots are up to date ``make -C docs update-screenshots``
-2. Create a release ``./scripts/create-release --tag``
+3. Create a release ``./scripts/create-release --tag``
-3. Push tags to GitHub
+4. Push tags to GitHub
-4. Update Docker image
-5. Close GitHub milestone
-6. Enable building version docs on Read the Docs
+5. Enable building version docs on Read the Docs
+6. Update Docker image
+7. Close GitHub milestone
-7. Once the Docker image is tested, add a tag and push it
+8. Once the Docker image is tested, add a tag and push it